Inchcolm Abbey

 And a slow tortoise travel the world round."

 Inchcolm Abbey has the most complete surviving remains of any Scottish monastic house.
 The cloisters, chapter house, warming house, and refectory are all complete, and most of the remaining claustral buildings survive in a largely complete state.
 The least well-preserved part of the complex is the monastic church.
 The ruins are cared for by Historic Environment Scotland, which also maintains a visitor centre near the landing pier (entrance charge; ferry from South Queensferry).

 In July 1581 stones from the abbey were taken to Edinburgh to repair the Tolbooth.

 Among the Abbots of Inchcolm was the 15th-century chronicler Walter Bower.

 Inchcolm Antiphoner

 The Abbey gives its name to the 14th-century manuscript referred to as the Inchcolm Antiphoner.
 It contains one of the few remaining examples of Celtic Plainchant.
 Pages of the Antiphoner can be accessed online in facsimile from the University of Edinburgh.

 The Antiphoner contains a substantial number of chants dedicated to Saint Columba.
 While these may derive from a variety of other monastic foundations with Columban associations, such as Oronsay Priory or Iona, Inchcolm is considered the most likely source of the manuscript's compilation, if not composition.

+Fraser Fifield's arrangement of the Inchcolm Antiphoner for saxophone quartet was released as an album in June 2026.